alexanderchan/memocache/README.md

 const ttlStore = createTTLStore({ defaultTTL: 60 * Time.Second })

 const encryptedStore = createEncryptedStore({
-  key: 'this is secret sauce',
+  key: "this is secret sauce",
-  salt: 'this is salty',
+  salt: "this is salty",
   store: ttlStore,
 })